Patric Jannasch received his Ph. D. degree

 characterization methods such as NMR, FTIR, impedance spectroscopy,

-AFM, scattering, gravimetry and calorimetry to investigate the
+AFM, scattering techniques, gravimetry and calorimetry to investigate the

-structure and properties of our materials and membranes.
+structure and properties of the materials and membranes.

 Undergraduate courses in the Chemical Engineering and the Engineering Nanoscience study programs at Lund University.